BruceGreene/BuilderHMI.Lite/README.md

 https://youtu.be/xgmCmU76PFQ

 ### Features
-- WPF controls: Button, TextBox, TextBlock, GroupBox, Border and Image
+- Support for the majority of the common WPF control types
 - Add controls then Left-drag to Move and Right-drag to Size
 - Left/Right/Center/Stretch horizontal alignment and Top/Bottom/Center/Stretch vertical
 - Editing functions: Cut/Copy/Paste/Delete, ToFront and ToBack